-The primary purpose of this sub-menu is to offer a simple way to update TorBox and perform some maintenance tasks.
+The primary purpose of this sub-menu is to backup and restore TorBox ‘s configuration (including OBFS4 Bridge Relay and Onion Service), update or even reset your TorBox, and fix some inconveniences, if necessary.
 In the following, we look at all menu entries one by one:

 - Menu entry 1: Update the base system: This menu entry updates your base system, including the Linux kernel.
 Before the update starts, the current version of the installed Linux kernel and Tor is displayed.
 The update begins after another confirmation and can last up to 30 minutes.
 It runs in a screen session, meaning that if you close the SSH client or lose the connection to the TorBox, the update process continues until all is done.
 You can always make a new SSH connection, leave the menu with ESC and execute